 The Authority has already expressed concern about, or objected to development of, some of these sites as part of consultations on planning applications, or comments on previous iterations of the Local Plan and its accompanying evidence documents.
 Pre-application advice has also been offered to the prospective developers of some of these sites in relation to their impact upon the National Park.
 In particular, the following sites are highlighted: •Hellifield Station tourism development commitment - the Authority commented last year on an outline planning application (42/2016/17496) for leisure development on a larger site encompassing the area now proposed for allocation in the Local Plan as tourism-led development.
 The Authority considered that that particular proposal would result in a moderately adverse impact on the National Park.
-With the reduction in site area proposed for allocation, and extensive adjoining area proposed to be designated as local green space, national park setting to part h) of the draft policy and to the supporting text at paragraph 7.19.
-National Park'. reduced.
-Nonetheless the potential impact of this allocation upon the National Park would benefit from a fuller investigation. investigation.
+With the reduction in site area proposed for allocation, and extensive adjoining area proposed to be designated as local green space, the impact of this allocation is likely to be significantly reduced.
+Nonetheless the potential impact of this allocation upon the National Park would benefit from a fuller investigation. national park setting to part h) of the draft policy and to the supporting text at paragraph 7.19.
+National Park'.
 We welcome Policy EC3, and the contribution that tourism can make to the local economy in Policy EC4 is also welcomed.
 This helps contribute the delivery of County Council Priorities of 'Enhancing the environment and developing tourism and the green economy - by promoting and improving the county's environmental, ecological and heritage assets to deliver a high quality natural and built environment, and by supporting low carbon energy generation and the development of economically, socially and environmentally sustainable local communities.'
 The support is noted.
 No